cybercat2/FoundrySwadeJsonToSwadePDF/README.md

 Also runs in Win10, python 3.7.3, with pip pdfrw addon.

 Current revision - Foundry2pdf is 0.3 beta.

 Json files are exported from Foundry 8.8.

 Game subsystem is Peginc Swade 0.19.5.

 Known bugs -

-  die modifiers aren't handling 0 mod correctly.
+  Die modifiers aren't handling 0 mod correctly.
 Will be fixed in 0.2 (soon).
 DONE v0.27/25/21

   PDF file is giveaway from Peginc, and I'm only Annotatiing them, not changing them, but i probably should get permission to use, or workaround (version 0.3.1).